Datavault-UK/automate-dv-docs/docs/roadmap.md

 - Do you have some ideas?
 [Let us know what you want added](https://github.com/Datavault-UK/dbtvault/issues)
 - Want to contribute your own work?
 [Read our contribution guidelines](https://github.com/Datavault-UK/dbtvault/blob/master/CONTRIBUTING.md)

-## Coming soon
+## Coming soon (next release)

 These features are currently planned for the near-future:

 - Effectivity satellites, [try it out now!](changelog/beta.md)
 - Custom materialization for periodic loading similar to the [dbt_utils offering for Redshift](https://github.com/fishtown-analytics/dbt-utils/blob/master/README.md#insert_by_period-source)
-- Removal of single-day loading restrictions
+- Removal of single-day loading restrictions ([v0.6 already adds this for Hubs and Links](migration_guides/migrating_v0.5_v0.6.md#table-macros)
+- Multiple dispatch to open up future database support

 ## Future releases